kevinwang930/kevinwang930.github.io/content/post/java/concurrency/synchronizer-framework.md

 # Requirement
 Synchronizers possess two kinds of methods:
 1. acquire operation blocks the calling thread until the synchronization state allows it to proceed.
-2. release operation changes synchronization state ina way that may allow one or more blocked threads to unblock.
+2. release operation changes synchronization state in a way that may allow one or more blocked threads to unblock.

 Each synchronizer supports:
 1. nonblocking synchronization attempts as well as blocking versions.